Stash vs Robinhood vs Acorns – Which is the Best Micro Investing App?

 Let me guess – you have no money, and you know very little, if anything, about the workings of the stock market.

 You are not alone.
-According to recent studies, close to half of all Americans don’t invest in the stock market and a quarter of all American adults have nothing saved for retirement, according to a recent Forbe’s articles.
+According to recent studies, close to half of all Americans don’t invest in the stock market and a quarter of all American adults have nothing saved for retirement, according to a recent Forbe’s article.
 Not having enough money to invest and lack of understanding of the stock market are the most frequently cited reasons for that.

 I understand; there is no way you could just drop over $2,000 on a share in Amazon, right?
+What if we told you that you do not need so much money to start investing?
+You can begin investing with a few dollars and get educated about stocks and shares in the process.

-Enter micro-investing.
-Using micro-investing, you no longer need to buy one share in Amazon; you can buy as large or as small fraction of stock as you can afford.
+With micro-investing, you no longer need to buy one share in Amazon; you can buy as large or as small fraction of stock as you can afford.
+Micro investing platforms and apps have largely democratized investing by allowing you to invest small amounts regularly and buying fractions of shares.

 Not surprisingly, there has been a proliferation of micro-investing apps.
 Here we offer an overview of the main features and investing benefits of three such micro-investing apps.
 (Click on the links if you’re ready to visit the micro-investing apps’ websites):